amalgam8/amalgam8.github.io/_docs/2-controlplane/1-controller/intro.md

 order: 0
 ---

-One of the, if not the most, valuable features of Amalgam8 is its ability to dynamically program rules for routing and manipulating requests across microservices in a running application.
+One, if not the most, valuable feature of Amalgam8 is its ability to dynamically program rules for routing and manipulating requests across microservices in a running application.
 The controller provides an API to configure rules for request routing, fault injection, etc., enabling a host of higher level functions such as